Strawberry Swing: Music video

-A music video for "Strawberry Swing" was directed by Shynola and premiered on 4Music and Channel 4 on 29 July 2009.
-The video, which is animated using stop motion, features Chris Martin lying on the ground against animated chalk drawings that tell a surreal story with him as the main character.
+The music video for "Strawberry Swing" was directed by Shynola and premiered via Babelgum on 20 July 2009.
+Odeon Cinemas also screened it before showings of Brüno and The Proposal in the United Kingdom on 22 July.
+Television broadcasts began on 29 July through 4Music and Channel 4.
+The visuals were animated using stop motion, featuring Chris Martin lying on the ground against animated chalk drawings that tell a surreal story with him as the main character.
 The story begins with Martin waking up in his house.
 Once he sees that a woman is being held hostage by a giant squirrel, he turns into a superhero and attempts to save her.
 Along the way, Martin faces attacks from the squirrel and a giant fish in the ocean.
 When Martin finally gets to the squirrel's home, he rescues the lady by drawing a nut-shaped bomb that blows the squirrel up in a colorful explosion.
 The two then fly away into space together and begin to kiss.
 At the end of the song, the animation stops and Martin gets up off the chalk-colored floor in real speed and walks away.
 The video was nominated in the Best Animation in a Video category at the UK Music Video Awards 2009.
 In August 2010, the video was nominated for "Breakthrough Video" at the 2010 MTV Video Music Awards.

-In September 2009, the originality of the Shynola-directed video was questioned by singer-songwriter Andy J Gallagher; he argued that "Owen Trevor had virtually the same idea at least a year before."
+In September 2009, the originality of the Shynola-directed video was questioned by singer-songwriter Andy J Gallagher; he argued that "Owen Trevor had virtually the same idea at least a year before".
 In an official PDF statement, Shynola stated "Having never seen Mr. Trevor's video before, we can categorically deny that his video was any influence on our video.
 Any similarities are purely coincidental."
 The PDF also contained image-by-image rebuttals of Gallagher's claims, and added that the video was mainly inspired by the "dreamlike weirdness" of animator Winsor McCay's artwork.

 Live performances

-Coldplay performed the song at the 2008 Viva la Vida Tour.
+Coldplay performed the song from 2008 to 2010 as part of their Viva la Vida Tour.
 A performance of the song was featured on the LeftRightLeftRightLeft live album released by Coldplay in 2009.
+The song was also performed it during their performance at the 2012 Summer Paralympics closing ceremony featuring the British Paraorchestra.
+The band also performed the song as a requested song by the audience on their A Head Full of Dreams Tour and Music of the Spheres World Tours, at the shows on 11 June 2016 and 25 March 2023, respectively.